stonemjs/docs/src/docs/essentials/error-handler.md

 - The **Initialization Dimension** (runtime request, event processing, services)
 - The **Integration Dimension** (adapter level: raw input/output handling)

-By modeling errors as first-class events, Stone.js turns failure into an opportunity to **observe, adapt, and respond** — all without entangling your business logic.
+By modeling errors as first-class events, Stone.js turns failure into an opportunity to **observe, adapt, and respond**, all without entangling your business logic.

 ## Defining an Error Handler

 Stone.js supports **three shapes** of error handlers: **class-based**, **function-based**, and **factory-based**.
-They all share the same goal — to react to a thrown error — but offer flexibility depending on how much context and dependency injection you need.
+They all share the same goal, to react to a thrown error, but offer flexibility depending on how much context and dependency injection you need.

 ::: tabs#class-factory-function
 @tab:active Class-based